 This is one of our top picks for a good reason.
 From the moment you arrive on the homepage, this website establishes trust and authority while guiding users to the information they need.
 Clean and simple navigation, clear calls-to-action for members and non-members, an eye-catching monthly payment savings calculator right on the homepage, links to helpful blog articles, real customer testimonials, and ample contact information.
 All these elements work together to create a pleasant and informative experience.

 Delving deeper into the site, we can see that the internal pages maintain the clean and contemporary design of the homepage.
 Each product page is highly-informative and built to convert; from the moment we land on the auto loans page, we’re given four conversion points above the fold (before we scroll further down the page).
 Loan features, a handy calculator, an in-depth description of the application process, rates, frequently asked questions, and customer reviews are used to make each page a comprehensive experience.
-There are a few reasons why so many of the bank websites on this list utilize user reviews, namely the fact that 73% of users have greater trust for a local business that has positive reviews.
+There are a few reasons why so many of the bank websites on this list utilize user reviews, namely the fact that positive reviews make 91% of consumers more likely to use a business.

 When engaging in Search Engine Optimization and Pay-per-Click advertising, your users are primarily going to arrive on your site via your internal pages.
 With that in mind, let’s take a look at Ally’s personal savings account page.
 Imagine that you just clicked on an ad to open a personal savings account, and this is the page you’ve landed on.
 Right away, you can see the APY, valuable features, excellent user reviews, and a link to open an account.
 Scrolling further down the page, we’re given even more information about rates and earnings compared to their top competitors, a clear breakdown of fees, frequently asked questions, and a few reasons why Ally is different from other FIs.